- Personal Loan

 For example:

-If the value of securities increases: The LTV ratio will decrease automatically, and no action is required.
+If the value of securities increases, the LTV ratio will decrease automatically, and no action is required.